YannickCardini/Agents/chatbot/readme.md

 This is a little version of ELIZA, a famous natural-language AI demo from the 1960s.
 The program doesn't have a clue what it is saying and it's not difficult to catch it out.

+# Improvement

+If the user is using a word from the violence lexical field, like "*I want to kill myself*", Eliza will redirect him to a professional.

 ## Example

 ```text